Lawyers For Corporate and Commercial Litigation

-Our lawyers at Achkar Law offer depth and experience in a straight-forward, practical manner, to ensure that our clients have full oversight over their options and their related possible outcomes – so that they aren’t blind sighted down the line.
+Commercial Litigation within the corporate environment can be complex, time-consuming, and exhausting.
+Not only are the stakes high financially, but a tarnished company reputation can put a large dent in the company’s bottom line.
+A litigation lawyer at Achkar Law offers depth and experience in a straightforward, practical manner, to ensure that our clients have full oversight over their options and their related possible outcomes – so that they aren’t blind-sighted down the line.

-Our law firm focuses on employment and corporate matters, providing experience and knowledge that is focused on the business environment across several industries and business sizes.
-With our in-depth experience within the business realm, we provide advice that accounts for not only the legal side of things, but the company’s bottom line as well.
+Our law firm focuses on employment and commercial litigation matters, we provide experience and knowledge that is focused on the business environment across several industries and business sizes.
+With our in-depth experience within the business realm, we provide advice that accounts for not only the litigation law side of things but the company’s bottom line as well.

-Our lawyers take pride in serving our clients as partners where we get to know the business, their strengths and weaknesses, and their core needs and values.
+Our corporate and commercial litigation lawyers take pride in serving our clients as partners where we get to know the business, its strengths and weaknesses, and its core needs and values.

 By having a down-to-earth approach with our clients, we make sure that our clients are what they are – people – and not just a client file number.

-We can assist with most aspects of corporate litigation whether it is more proactive work such as shareholder agreements, articles of incorporation, or policy implementation, or litigation should the need arise.
+We can assist with most aspects of commercial litigation whether it is more proactive work such as shareholder agreements.
+Articles of incorporation, policy implementation, or litigation should the need arise.

-Below is a list of matters that we typically would be able to assist:
+Below is a list of matters that a litigation lawyer typically would be able to assist with:

-Shareholder disputes occur between shareholders of a corporation, where the company is incorporated and is owned by its shareholders.
-Disputes between shareholders may arise from several reasons, including violation of shareholder agreements, breaches of fiduciary duties, share price and valuation disputes, sale or ownership of businesses, and other disputes that may arise within the corporation.
+A litigation lawyer will be able to assist with shareholder disputes, which occur between shareholders of a corporation.
+Where the company is incorporated and is owned by its shareholders.
+Disputes between shareholders may arise for several reasons.
+Including violation of shareholder agreements, breaches of fiduciary duties.
+Share price and valuation disputes, sale or ownership of businesses.
+And other disputes that may arise within the corporation.
 A shareholder agreement will typically set out the rules for dispute resolution within a corporation once a disagreement arises.
 Click here for more.

-Partnerships apply to the owners of companies where the company is not incorporated, and the partners split the ownership of the business.
-Partnerships disputes may arise over the type of partnership it is, the portion of ownership of the business, the involvement and activity of the partners, dissolution of the business, bankruptcy, and misrepresentation among the partners.
+Partnerships apply to the owners of companies where the company is not incorporated.
+The partners split the ownership of the business.
+Partnerships disputes may arise over the type of partnership it is, the portion of ownership of the business.
+The involvement and activity of the partners, dissolution of the business, bankruptcy, and misrepresentation among the partners – often lead to costly litigation battles.
 Click here for more.

 Certain employees within a company are exposed to sensitive documents which allow them to have access to information that may be vital to the survival of the business.
-Employees who carry fiduciary duties are expected to act honestly, be diligent, and to make decisions that are for the best interest of the company.
+Employees who carry fiduciary duties are expected to act honestly and be diligent.
+A litigation lawyer will be able to help make decisions that are in the best interest of the company.
 Click here for more.

-The tort of unlawful interference with economic relations typically requires for there to be an unlawful act, where there was an element of the intention to inflict economic harm.
-Where the act had accidentally inflicted harm to the economic relation, the courts have generally found it insufficient to be the tort of interference with economic relations.
+The tort of unlawful interference with economic relations typically requires there to be an unlawful act.
+Where there was an element of the intention to inflict economic harm.
+Where the act had accidentally inflicted harm to the economic relation.
+The courts have generally found it insufficient to be the tort of interference with economic relations.
 Click here for more.

 Contact Us for Help

-If you are an employer or a shareholder and require representation, or seeking to clarify your rights, our team of lawyers is happy to help you navigate your matters.
+If you are an employer or a shareholder and require representation or seeking to clarify your rights, our team of litigation lawyer at Achkar will be happy to help you navigate your matter.
 Contact us at 1 (800) 771-7882, or email [email protected] and we would be happy to assist.